cgomesu/website/_posts/2021-06-04-smarter-hass.md

   - The HASS SQLite database (DB)
   - YAML syntax
   - Templating
-  - Data visualization tools
 - Learn the specifics about how data are sampled and stored in the HASS DB and how they affect analysis, owing to inconsistent data points and misrepresentation of data over time.
 - Familiarize yourself with the use of three utility integrations:
   - History Stats
   - Statistics
   - Trend
-- Make use of analytical data to improve your current HASS dashboard using the following resources (JavaScript):
+- Make use of analytical data to improve your current HASS dashboard using the following cards:
   - Mini graph card
   - Lovelace card templater